Reviewing your mortgage: What happens when your mortgage term ends?

 When your mortgage term ends is a good time to consider moving as you will be free to select a new Lender from across the market if appropriate for you.

-If your intention to move does not coincide with the end of your mortgage product term most residential mortgage have a portability option.
+If your intention to move does not coincide with the end of your mortgage product term most residential mortgages have a portability option.

 Porting a mortgage